nachorpaez/meli-gdrive/README.md

 # meli-gdrive
 Python app for logging Google Drive files in a Redis Data Base.
-Also removes Public Files permissions and mantains a historic list of those files
+Also removess Public Files permissions and mantains a historic list of those files

 Instrucctions: